newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 ```
 ![pie chart 1](images/pie1.png)

 This pie chart shows the data, but the data in the facet we're displaying (`pageUrl`) is very long and in fact the product ID is often clipped.
 This makes it hard to read, especially at a glance.
-See how much easier the follwoing version of the same data is to read with the domain name removed.
+See how much easier the following version of the same data is to read with the domain name removed.
 We can focus on the details and there is no data clipping:

 ![pie chart 2](images/pie2.png)